bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lesniewski.md

 7. Developed the logic of partial terms, which allowed for the expression of incomplete objects to be expressed through propositions.
 8. Founded the school of thought known as Lvov-Warsaw School, which was based on his classification theory.

 Born 30 March 1886, Serpukhov (near Ivanovo-Vosniesiensk), Russia.
-Died 13 May1939, Warsaw, Poland.
+Died 13 May 1939, Warsaw, Poland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Lesniewski/)